NimzyMaina/vue-lesson/README.md

 # lesson

-> A Vue.js project with Event dispatcher based on the simle webpack template
+> A Vue.js project with Event dispatcher based on the simle webpack template.
+Click on the logo or ther header to dispatch an event.

 ## Build Setup